Motion Planning of Cooperative Nonholonomic Mobile Manipulators

+The Fig. \ref{fig:5} shows the polygon convexification process of $\mathrm{P}_{cc,2}$ defined for $S_2$.
+An ellipse touching its nearest concave vertex to $S_2$, has been obtained and a tangent (red line) to the ellipse at this point has been drawn in Fig. \ref{fig:5a}.
+The tangent cuts the polygon into two.
+The polygon (sky blue) containing the path segment has been kept.
+The ellipse has been dilated keeping the aspect ratio same in Fig \ref{fig:5b} till it touches the nearest concave vertex (to $S_2$) of the new polygon.
+Here a very small portion of the polygon is cut by the tangent to the ellipse at this concave vertex.
+The process continues till any concave vertex remains and a convex polygon is formed (green polygon in Fig. \ref{fig:5d}.)

-Fig. \ref{fig:6} shows a set of convex polygons $\mathcal{P}$ in light green around the path segment $S$ computed from $P_{cc}$ using the Algo. \ref{algo:convexify}.
-Every segment of the piece-wise linear path $S$ remains inside any convex polygon $\mathrm{P} \in \mathcal{P}$ defined in $W_{free}$.
-We add intermediate control points in red dots in Fig. \ref{fig:6} in the path segment as additional control points on the path $S$.
+Fig. \ref{fig:5e} shows a set of convex polygons $\mathcal{P}_S$ in light green around the path segment $S$ computed using the Algo. \ref{algo:convexify}.
+Every segment of $S$ remains inside any convex polygon $\mathrm{P} \in \mathcal{P}_S$ defined in $W_{free}$.
+We add additional intermediate control points in red dots in Fig. \ref{fig:5e} on $S$.
 The control points are used to generate time-normalized smooth trajectory $p_r(c_t)$ from the $S$ using a Bézier curve with normalized time parameter $c_t \in [0,1]$.
 These intermediate control points are inserted when a new convex polygon appears along the path $S$ from the start point.
 A control point is added for the last path segment while exiting the intersection area of the last two polygons.
 The generated quadratic Bézier curve would remain in $W_{free}$ as any three consecutive control points remain within a single convex polygon.
 The time-normalized reference trajectory $p_r(c_t)$ is used as an initial guess for the online motion planner.